Palisade (pathology): Clinical significance of rosettes and pseudorosettes

-Methods for diagnosis of rosettes and pseudorosettes

-More advanced methods of tissue examination such as histochemical and immunohistochemical profiling, genetic analysis, and electron microscopy have been developed, the microscopic review of H&E stained material remains a critical component of tumor diagnosis.
 Immunohistochemical evidence of neuronal differentiation is found in nearly all cases with neuronal markers such as synaptophysin, neuronspecific enolase, and neurofilament protein.
 Some medulloblastomas may also display other forms of differentiation as demonstrated by the presence of the astrocytic marker glial fibrillary acidic protein.
 Skeletal muscle and melanocytic differentiation are considerably less common and define the medullomyoblastoma and melanotic medulloblastoma variants, respectively.

 Long palisades

 Palisades that are generally longer than a rosette or pseudorosette can be seen in neural tumors such as Schwannoma, as well as in ameloblastomas.
-It can also be seen in nodular basal-cell carcinomas.
+They can also be seen in nodular basal-cell carcinomas.

 Visually similar findings

 Pseudopalisading, a visually similar finding, is the formation of hypercellular zones that typically surrounds necrotic tissue.